-Types of Services Funded (Fiscal Year 2017-18)
+Types of Services Funded (Fiscal Year 2018-19)

 Title I funding for low-achieving children, especially in high-poverty schools.
-The program finances the additional academic support and learning opportunities that are often required to help disadvantaged students progress along with their classmates.
+The program finances the additional academic support and learning opportunities that are often required to help disadvantaged students progress along with their classmates with support such as, an additional English teacher, a bilingual aide in the classroom, and after school tutoring 4 days a week.